 Introduction - a discussion about any details that you think would help someone perform the experiment.
-This should include a discussion about the model or the method selected for performing the tests.
+This should include a discussion about the model (equations that you are using) or the method selected for performing the tests.
 If you use models (equations) in your analysis, list the models in this section and describe what each of the variables represent.
-Do NOT include formulas for calculating averages and standard deviations.

 **Procedure - a detailed description of what you did in the lab.
 At the beginning of this section, place the date and the time that you began the experiment.
 This section must include a schematic, detailing how things were connected, where appropriate.
 The raw data must appear in this section immediately following the description about how the data was taken.
 A person must be able to read your procedure section and be able to duplicate your results without having the lab manual present.
 Do not do any calculations in this section, just record how you performed the experiments and record the raw data.
 If the data is taken by computer, you must specify the path and filename where the data is stored.
 This information must be listed in this section right after the description of how the data was taken.
 Do not simply list all of the files generated at the end of the section.

 This section be signed by the instructor before you leave the lab.
 If you turn in a report without the signature, it will not be accepted!